By RICHARD ILGENFRITZ | rilgenfritz@mainlinemedianews.com | Main Line Media News

 Work could begin over the next year to extend two of the Main Line’s most popular rail trails.

-This week Chris Leswing, director of Building and Planning for Lower Merion, said a long-awaited extension to the Cynwyd Heritage Trail could begin by the end of the year.
+This week, Chris Leswing, director of Building and Planning for Lower Merion, announced that a long-awaited extension to the Cynwyd Heritage Trail could begin by the end of the year.

 The extension would run along the existing SEPTA line between the Cynwyd and Bala stations at City Avenue.